Ala-Quin; Dermasorb AF [DSC]

 - This comes with a hydrating serum that makes the skin more sensitive to the sun.

-- Your child may get sunburned more easily.
-Avoid lots of sun, sunlamps, and tanning beds.
-Use sunscreen and dress your child in clothing and eyewear that protects him/her from the sun.
-Keep protecting your child from sunburn for as long as you were told by the doctor.
+- You may get sunburned more easily.
+Avoid sun, sunlamps, and tanning beds.
+Use sunscreen and wear clothing and eyewear that protects you from the sun.
+Keep protecting yourself from sunburn for as long as you were told by your doctor.

 - Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.